 Why Is Home Insurance So Affordable in Rhode Island?

-Rhode Island homeowners pay $2,089 annually for home insurance — 40% below the national average of $3,467.
-Despite coastal location, various factors in Rhode Island create competitive premium pricing.
+Rhode Island homeowners pay $2,089 annually for home insurance, 40% below the national average of $3,467.
+Despite its coastal location, Rhode Island's compact size and low wildfire risk result in competitive premiums.

 Rhode Island faces minimal wildfire threat compared to Western states.
-The state recorded only 200 hectares of loss from fires, with the most loss occuring in 2016 at 74 hectares, according to the Global Forest Watch.
-This dramatically reduces insurers' catastrophic loss exposure, allowing them to offer lower premiums than fire-prone regions like California or Colorado.
+The state recorded only 200 hectares of loss from fires, with the most loss occurring in 2016 at 74 hectares, according to the Global Forest Watch.
+This reduces insurers' catastrophic loss exposure substantially, so they offer lower premiums than in fire-prone regions like California or Colorado.

 Rhode Island enforces the 2021 International Residential Code with amendments specific to coastal wind protection.
 The state requires wind-resistant construction standards for all coastal zones, reducing damage from hurricanes and nor'easters.
 Modern building codes minimize claim severity when storms occur, keeping insurance costs manageable despite weather exposure.

-Rhode Island's compact 1,214 square miles create efficient insurance operations and concentrated risk assessment.
+Rhode Island's compact 1,214 square miles allow efficient insurance operations and concentrated risk assessment.
 Insurers manage claims more cost-effectively across smaller territories, and Rhode Island's limited tornado activity reduces severe weather claim frequency.
-The state's size also means insurers face fewer extreme regional variations in risk exposure.
+The state's size means fewer extreme regional variations in risk exposure.

 Tips to Save on Rhode Island Home Insurance